 Manoeuvre: This is the process that requires a change in speed or direction of which the following phases should be used in order: position, speed and then look.

 Hazard Perception Test

-You will encounter hundreds of hazards in your everyday riding such as roundabouts, junctions, traffic lights – these are known as static hazards.
+You will encounter hundreds of hazards in your everyday driving and riding such as roundabouts, junctions, traffic lights – these are known as static hazards.
 However, static hazards are not what you will be scored on in your Hazard Perception exam, but rather your ability to spot a developing hazards.
 Visit our Hazard Perception Test page to learn more about how the hazard perception test and how it is marked.

 So what is a developing hazard?

 A developing hazard can be anything from a pedestrian stepping out into the road, a child running between parked cars, or a car exiting a drive way.
 As part of developing your hazard perception skills it’s essential that you learn to look out for the early warning signs of a developing hazard.
 But you must also be able to understand how different situations can potentially develop into a more serious hazard.
 A good example of this is, you see a ball roll out across the road ahead of you, which could potentially be closely followed by a young child.
 The sooner you learn to spot a developing hazard, the quicker you can react and avoid unnecessary action that could potentially cause a serious collision.